MCL Tear Rehab in St. Charles, MO

 Diagnosing an MCL Tear in St. Charles, MO

-Diagnosing an MCL tear often includes a physical exam and possibly MRI or X-ray imaging to determine the injury’s extent.
-At Axes Physical Therapy, we offer free injury screenings in St. Charles, MO.
-With Direct Access Physical Therapy, you can be assessed and start recovery without a referral from a doctor.
+Diagnosing an MCL tear often includes a physical exam and possibly MRI or X-ray imaging to verify the injury’s severity.
+At Axes Physical Therapy, we provide complimentary injury screenings in St. Charles, MO.
+With Direct Access Physical Therapy, you are able to be evaluated and begin recovery without needing a physician’s referral.

 Treatment Options in St. Charles, MO for MCL Tears